First Triangle Congruence Theorem

 It is evident that the two triangles ABC and ABD are not congruent because they are not superimposable.
 Triangle ABD is larger than triangle ABC.
 However, both triangles have two congruent sides, AB ≅ AB and AC ≅ AD, and a congruent angle β.
 But the angle β is not included between the two congruent sides.
 In conclusion, two congruent sides and a non-included angle are not sufficient to declare the congruence of the triangles.

-The first congruence theorem is considered a postulate because it is based on Euclid's axioms.
+The first triangle congruence criterion is treated as a postulate because it rests on Euclid’s foundational axioms.

-In conclusion, all the vertices of the two triangles overlap after the rigid motion.
+In conclusion, all corresponding vertices of the two triangles match after the rigid transformation.
+This means that all sides and angles are congruent in corresponding order.

 And so on.